freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 ---
-title: 10 Simple and Useful Linux Commands
+title: Simple and Useful Linux Commands for Daily use and Operations
 ---
 # 10 Simple and Useful Linux Commands
 The commands listed here are basic, and will help you get started quickly.
 But they’re also powerful, and they’ll continue to be useful as your Linux expertise expands.